djpittdj/remove_consecutive_zeros/README.md

 # remove_consecutive_zeros
-Remove consecutive zeros in a time series
+Remove regions with consecutive zeros in a time series